Betty Foss: 1954 Championship Title

-In other close scores, the Lassies evened the Series in Game 4 with a victory over the Daisies, 6–5.
+In another close score, the Lassies evened the Series in Game 4 with a victory over the Daisies, 6–5.
 Cordes started again with her team against the wall, 2-to-1.
 This time properly warmed up, she hurled a complete game, allowing five runs on nine hits.
-Habben drove in two runs who marked the difference, while Kline suffered her second loss of the Series.
+Habben drove in two runs which marked the difference, while Kline suffered her second loss of the Series.
 Peppas contributed with a single, a double and one RBI in four at-bats.

 In decisive Game 5, Peppas pitched a clutch complete game and went 3-for-5 with an RBI against her former Daisies team, winning by an 8–5 margin to give the Lassies the Championship title in the AAGPBL's last ever game.
-She received support from Balingall (3-for-4) and Schroeder, who drove in the winning run in the bottom of the eight.
+She received support from Ballingall (3-for-4) and Schroeder, who drove in the winning run in the bottom of the eighth.
 Peppas finished with a .450 average and collected two of the three Lassies victories, to become the winning pitcher of the last game in the league's history.
 In the end, the inspired Lassies rose to the challenge and batted a .337 average as a team.
 On the other hand, the usually heavy-hitting Daisies averaged only .275.